The History of CBD

-CBD continues to make waves in 2021, and the industry forecast shows that there’s no sign of it slowing down anytime soon.
-There’s a predictive growth rate of 31.90% between now and 2027, proving that CBD is here to stay.
+CBD continues to make waves today, and the industry forecast shows that there’s no sign of it slowing down anytime soon.
+There’s a predictive growth rate of 31.90% between now and 2027, proving that cannabidiol CBD is here to stay.

 The question is, where did it all come from?
 As a CBD user or someone considering these products, you’re likely wondering who first discovered the magic of CBD and how far back it goes back.